cryptodictionary/site/content/extracontent.md

 This is work in progress.
 New definitions will appear regularly.

-(For their help, thanks to: Antony Vennard.)
+(For their help, thanks to: Antony Vennard, Peter Gutmann.)

 ## 0